HumanSignal/Adala/README.md

   guidelines or more adaptive outputs based on the agent's learning, Adala allows you to tailor results to your exact needs.

-- 🎯 **Specialized in data processing**: While our agents excel in diverse data labeling tasks, they can be customized for a wide range of data processing needs.
+- 🎯 **Specialized in data processing**: While agents excel in diverse data labeling tasks, they can be customized for a wide range of data processing needs.